Forgot Password

 Is it challenging to summit Island Peak?

 How much time should I spend walking each day on my trek or climbing?
-The duration of hiking will vary between 5 to 7 hours daily based on the terrain and where we are headed.
+The duration of hiking will vary between 5 and 7 hours daily, based on the terrain and where we are headed.

 When is the optimal season for ascending Island Peak?